 Studio apartments are the order of the day at this chic boutique apartment hotel located right at the entrance to the New Town.
 The expansive café on the ground floor slings out artisan espressos daily and is filled with lush greenery and soft furnishings.
 This tranquillity is reflected in the apartments.
 Expect cool, Scandi-style furniture, a pale pastel colour palette and big, bright windows allowing the light to flood the rooms and providing excellent views of the Old Town.

 Haymarket station is the gateway to all Edinburgh has to offer in the West End.
 Haymarket Hub Hotel is conveniently located directly opposite, and is easily accessible by bus or tram from the airport.
-The rooms are compact and simple, with wooden floors offsetting the deep red and black colour palette that is used across the hotel.
-The floral patterned furnishings are a classic touch, but the design is still very modern.
+The rooms are compact and simple, with wooden floors offsetting the deep red-and-black colour palette used across the hotel.
+The floral furnishings are a classic touch, but the design is still very modern.
 You’re still close to the city centre, but you’re also perfectly located if you’re up for a rugby game at Murrayfield or a day trip to Edinburgh Zoo.

 This is one of the most reasonably priced boutique hotels in the city.
 No 11 is down a quiet Edinburgh street, and has the typical Georgian facade that makes the capital so striking.
 The Georgian features are replicated inside, too, with ceiling roses, grand entrance columns and an illuminating cupola all perfectly preserved since the building’s completion in 1822.
 Beautiful independent bakery Twelve Triangles is just down the street, perfect for picking up morning pastries before walking into the Old Town, to Leith or up Calton Hill.